grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 #### Gilfach #2: Oak Wood and Hill walks

-We return a few days later, sadly sans Sophie/Spoon.
+We return a few days later, sadly sans Sophie and Spoon.
 Our aim here is to cover most of the trails we missed last time.
-We start with the Oak Wood Walk, which is shorter than we thought - we'd have been done in less than ten minutes, but on our way there, we come across someone who looks like they might know what they're doing, and end up having a cracking chat about this reserve, reserves nearby, reserves we went to last week that this person also knows about because they're one of the people that's been involved in conservation for ages, and the enthusiasm is bubbling off them (and us) about how great Gilfach (and in general this part of the world) is.
+We start with the Oak Wood Walk, which is shorter than we thought - we'd have been done in less than ten minutes, but on our way there, we come across someone who looks like they might know what they're doing, and end up having a cracking chat about this reserve, reserves nearby, reserves we went to last week that this person also knows about because they've been involved in conservation for ages, and the enthusiasm is bubbling off them (and us) about how great Gilfach (and in general this part of the world) is.
 We forgive the Oak walk for being, in comparison, a bit dead (we're definitely too late for flycatchers - even our local expert's only seen one female since mid-August).

 Post Oaks, we head down and across the river to try out the Hill walk.
 We get stopped a lot by an area of the hillside that's just sitting out of the wind,